openebs-archive/cstor-csi/README.md

 meets the following prerequisites:

 1. You will need to have Kubernetes version 1.14 or higher
-2. You will need to have OpenEBS Version 1.1 or higher installed.
+2. You will need to have OpenEBS Version 1.2 or higher installed.
    The steps to install OpenEBS are [here](https://docs.openebs.io/docs/next/quickstart.html)
 3. iSCSI initiator utils installed on all the worker nodes
 4. You have access to install RBAC components into kube-system namespace.
    The OpenEBS CSI driver components are installed in kube-system namespace to allow them to be flagged as system critical components.
+5. You will need to turn on  ExpandCSIVolumes and ExpandInUsePersistentVolumes feature gates on  kubelets and kube-apiserver:

 ### Setup OpenEBS CSI Driver